bramu/help.trusender.github.io/_articles/integrations/integrate-vero-and-segment.md

 2. Vero can send email events including delivered, opens, clicks and unsubscribes to Segment and on to your other integrations or/and data warehouses.

 **Find out how to:**

 - [Send data from **Vero to Segment**](#-Send-data-from-Vero-to-Segment)
 - [Send data from **Segment to Vero**](#-Send-data-from-Segment-to-Vero)

 ## Send data from Vero to Segment

-1. Login into <a href="https://segment.com/login">your Segment account</a>, and select a workspace
+1. Login into [your Segment account](https://segment.com/login), and select a workspace
 2. Add a new source, search for 'Vero' and click **Connect**

     ![{{ site.data.screenshots.vero.integrations.segment.add_source['title'] }}]